praveenaiiisc/Implement_GPT_and_GPT_Tokenizer_From_Scratch_Project/README.md

 # GPT-from-Scratch
-* Implement transformer block from scratch
+* Implement GPT from scratch
-* generate text from given text
+* Generate text from given text